 - (1) Nothing will help you better than to start preparing for seminar early.
 As good as they are, these chapters are not short stories; it would be unpleasant to read the entire chapter in one sitting.
 Further, read with a scratch pad and writing utensil; work through the presentation of the text.
 Allow plenty of time.
 Slogan: "Start early.
-Work slowly and carefully." - (2) Physics is not learned only by reading.
+Work slowly and carefully." - (2) Dance is not learned by only watching a video; physics is not learned by only reading.
 To learn the subject one must try out the stuff by talking and writing about it and working through problems.
 For many of us this process has two purposes.
 One is to gain mathematical fluency.
 The other is to find the physics in the mathematics.
 Slogan: "Do all the problems." - (3) One of the aspects of the seminar experience that took me the longest to learn was the utility of asking a question.
 If you encounter difficulty, carefully formulate a question (often the question answers itself in this process!), then ask someone.
 If this person is madly preparing a midterm or a bernaise sauce or does not know the answer, try someone else.
 In particular do not hesitate to ask me (Science G052, x4919, smajor).
 If all else fails, go on to other problems and return to the question later.
-The slogan is: "Minimize frustration!"
-[A few years ago I rented a moving truck from "No Hurts Rental."
-On the wall someone hung a sign for frustrated people.
-It had a large circle on it.
-In the middle were printed the words, "Bang Head Here.
-This is a very bad idea.
-Metaphorically or not, there is very little gain in working on a problem to the point of head-banging frustration.
-Ask questions first!] - (4) When writing solutions keep in mind that there is also a large difference in sketching a solution on your napkin at dinner and writing up the solution so that someone can read it (that may include you!)
+The slogan is: "Minimize frustration!" - (4) When writing solutions keep in mind that there is also a large difference in sketching a solution on your napkin at dinner and writing up the solution so that someone can read it (that may include you!)
 As with much writing, keep your audience in mind.
-Keep your classmates in mind but also try thinking of yourself in 3 months. - (5) Much of what is true for solutions also applies to presentations.
+Keep your classmates in mind but also try thinking of yourself in 3 months.
+The logical argument of your solution should be clear on a first read. - (5) Much of what is true for solutions also applies to presentations.
 Clearly state the issue or problem, outline the tools needed, and proceed providing information when needed.
 Feel free to skip algebraic steps once you have cleared it with the class.
 Show us (including me) something we don't already know, e.g. a new numerical solution or a experimental manifestation of a problem.
 Slogan: "To do well: Be clear.
 To impress, exhibit novelty." - (6) The best policy is to prepare fully for seminar before we meet and write up summaries and/or complete solutions after the actual seminar.
 It is not easy to keep up.
-But your notes will be loads of help for graduate school classes, qualifying exams Think of this as writing up a book from which you can relearn the subject. - (7) It is never too early (or too late) to start being clear about what you understand and what you do not.
+But your notes will be loads of help for graduate school classes, qualifying exams, and even when you teach this course!
+Think of this as writing up notes from which you can relearn the subject. - (7) It is never too early (or too late) to start being clear about what you understand and what you do not.
 There is a vast, amorphous plain between familiarity and understanding.
 Question your own understanding by trying it out on new situations.
-If your knowledge is not what is required, find the difference and learn from it. - (8) If you haven't already started, start keeping a sheet of paper with useful formulae so you can quickly answer questions such as, what is the spherical coordinate area element?
+If your knowledge is not what is required, find the difference and learn from it. - (8) If you haven't already started, start keeping a sheet of paper with useful formulae so you can quickly answer questions such as, what is the spherical coordinate volume element?